Hamiltonian Quantum Generative Adversarial Networks: Numerical Experiments

 \subsection{Learning Generalized GHZ States}

 After the successful learning of various three-qubit superposition states, we now shift gears to the challenging task of generating generalized Greenberger-Horne-Zeilinger (GHZ) states, which are extremely useful resource states in quantum information and quantum metrology.
 We hence focus on generating $n$-qubit GHZ states, with keeping the HQuGAN settings unchanged from the previous experiment.
 We keep $T$ proportional to the system sizes and the number of time grids to $N = 10T$ for all instances.
 As before, we use both GRAPE-equipped and optimal discriminators to evaluate the performance of the HQuGAN.
+We set $D_0 = Z \otimes I^{\otimes n-1}$.

 The numerical experiments are summarized in Table \ref{tab:table1}.
 The HQuGAN successfully generates up to the $6$-qubit GHZ state using the optimal control (GRAPE) discriminators with a number of iterations similar to the iterations required for the optimal discriminator.
-Furthermore, as shown in Fig. \ref{fig:pulseshapes}, we observe that the amplitudes of optimized control fields that generate the $6$-qubit GHZ state for both cases closely resemble each other.